 Power Zones are a method of fitness training designed to have you working at seven different levels (or zones) of exertion.
-In these classes, the instructor typically calls out a cadence range, but instead of giving a resistance range, they specify the zone you should be working in.
+In these classes, the instructor typically calls out a cadence range, but instead of giving a resistance range, they specify the zone you should be working in as indicated by the Power Zone Indicator.
 Each zone is a range of output (or work) that’s appropriate and customized for you to achieve given the desired intensity of each zone.
 So, your focus is on maintaining the desired cadence while adding enough resistance to achieve the desired output specific to your zone.
 Power Zones give you an individual way to understand your output numbers.
-Learn how Power Zones help you maximize your workouts by clicking here.

 To start using Power Zones, you will first need to identify your 20-minute average output.
 This number will allow you to calculate your Functional Threshold Power (FTP), which is the highest output you can steadily maintain for approximately one hour.
 Once you've calculated your FTP, you can then customize your target output for each zone using that number.
 Complete Matt Wilpers or Denis Morton’s’ specially-designed “20-Min FTP Test Ride” on your Peloton Bike, which can be found by selecting “Specialized” under the Ride Type section.